© Crown copyright 2020

 Advice for workers and employers in non-clinical settings:

-A face covering is a covering of any type which covers a person’s nose and mouth.
+A face covering is not PPE.
+It is a covering of any type which covers a person’s nose and mouth.
 Surgical masks or respirators used by healthcare and other workers as part of PPE should be reserved for people who need to wear them at work, such as health and care workers and people in industrial settings.

 Please be mindful that the wearing of a face covering may inhibit communication with people who rely on lip reading, facial expressions and clear sound.